lamalab-org/MatText/docs/tokenizers.md

 All `MatText Tokenizer` instances inherit from [PreTrainedTokenizer](https://huggingface.co/docs/transformers/v4.40.1/en/main_classes/tokenizer#transformers.PreTrainedTokenizer) and accept arguments compatible with the Hugging Face tokenizer.

-## Tokenizers with Special Number Tokenization
+## Tokenizers With Special Number Tokenization

 The `special_num_token` argument (by default `False`) can be set to `True`  to tokenize numbers in a special way as designed and